-Each ESM and power supply-fan has a blue Service Action Allowed status LED.
+Each ESM and power supply and fan unit has a blue Service Action Allowed status LED.
 The purpose of the Service Action Allowed status LED is to help ensure that a component is not removed before it is safe to do so.
-Do not remove any EXP810 component unless the component's Service Action Allowed status LED is lit.
+Do not remove any EXP420 component unless the component's Service Action Allowed status LED is lit.